Seagate/cortx/doc/integrations/AWS_EC2.md

 Step 3: Create 2 network interfaces on different subnets with the security group and attach them to the EC2 instance
 ----

-- Go to Network Interfaces and create a network interface with the security group that you created above.
+- [Create 2 network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#create_eni) with the security group that you created above.
-- Name that network interface ens256 and ens224
+- It will be helpful to name that network interface ens256 and ens224 so that it is easy to remember.
-- Attach that interface to the EC2 instance
+- [Attach that interface] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#attach_eni) to the EC2 instance that you created in Step 2.

 Step 4: Boot up the EC2 instance and edit net .rules file to create stable names for the network interfaces
 ---------------